 ===================The Achaemenid Persian Empire (c.
 500 BC)

 In the early sixth century BC, the Middle East was a theatre of war between several empires competing for dominance of the region.
-The Median Empire asserted its control over all of Iran and the mountainous areas directly north of Mesopotamia while the so-called Neo-Babylonian Empire toppled the Assyrians and consolidated its power centre in the fertile lands between the Euphrates and Tigris rivers.
+The Median Empire asserted its control over all of Iran and the mountainous areas directly north of Mesopotamia while the so-called Neo-Babylonian Empire toppled the Assyrians and consolidated its power centre in the fertile lands between the Euphrates and Tigris.

 puppet state.
 Babylon thus emerged victorious and became the supreme centre of the ancient world.

 However, fortunes were about to shift completely.
 Shortly before 550 BC, the Median Empire faced a revolt in southern Iran which paved the way for the rise of a new power: the Achaemenid Persians, led by Cyrus the Great.
 Taking over control of southern Iran, the Persian heartland, Cyrus embarked on a systematic campaign of conquest in the Middle East.
 Persian forces swept westwards, reaching Lydia by 545 BC, overthrowing the Lydian kingdom of Croesus and taking over much of Asia Minor.
 Only a few years later, the Neo-Babylonian Empire underwent the same fate when Cyrus defeated its armies in 539 BC at Babylon itself, simultaneously ending the Babylonian Captivity of the Jews.
-Next, the Persian war machine stormed eastwards and Cyrus expanded his empire as far as the north-eastern regions of Iran, where he ultimately fell in battle against the nomads of Central Asia.
+Next, the Persian war machine stormed into the east and Cyrus expanded his empire as far as the north-eastern regions of Iran, where he ultimately fell in battle against the nomads of Central Asia.
 His son and successor Cambyses continued the Persian rise to power, consolidating Persian holdings and annexing Egypt by 525 BC.

 In approximately thirty years time, the Achaemenid Persians had created the largest empire the world had ever seen until then, uniting for the first time the entire region of Egypt, the Middle East and Iran under one empire.
 This implied the de facto